ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 abstract describing environments where the protocol is not recommended for deployment.
-There can be environments where the congestion control algorith is deemed *safe* for use, but it is still is not *recommended* for use because it does not perform well for the user.
+There can be environments where the congestion control algorith is deemed *safe* for use, but it is still is *not recommended* for use over the public Internet because it does not perform well for the user {{?RFC8890}}.

-As examples of such statements, {{?RFC3649}} specifying HighSpeed TCP includes a statement in the abstract stating that the proposed congestion control algorithm is Experimental, but may be deployed in the current Internet.
-In contrast, the Quick-Start document {{?RFC4782}} includes a paragraph in the abstract stating the mechanism is only being proposed for use in controlled environments.
+As examples of such statements, {{?RFC3649}} specifying HighSpeed TCP includes a statement in the abstract stating that the proposed congestion control algorithm is Experimental, but may be deployed in the Internet.
+In contrast, the Quick-Start document {{?RFC4782}} includes a paragraph in the abstract stating that the mechanism is only being proposed for use in controlled environments.
 The abstract specifies environments where the Quick-Start request could give false positives (and therefore would be unsafe for incremental deployment where some routers